Generic Name: naftifine (NAF-ti-feen)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); irritation or tenderness not present before starting Naftin gel.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Naftin gel:

-Store at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store at 77 degrees F (25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Naftin gel out of the reach of children and away from pets.

 - If you have any questions about Naftin gel, please talk with your doctor, pharmacist, or other health care provider.